revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 <details><summary><b>Show Answer</b></summary>

-- So Many times you need to delete the file instead of closing it.
+- Many a times you need to delete the file instead of closing it.
 - If you try to delete the file which is not present, it will throw an Input Output error.

 ```python